Mixed berry cheesecake bars start with an easy, buttery graham cracker crust with rich, dense cheesecake filling, swirled with a triple berry ribbon.

 - 1 stick butter melted, plus more for greasing pan

 - 16 oz cream cheese softened to room temperature

 - 2 teaspoons vanilla

 - 3 large eggs

-- Combine graham crackers, melted butter, and sugar until moistened.
-Press into the bottom of a 13x9 inch baking dish.
+- Press the graham cracker mixture into the bottom of a greased 13x9 inch baking dish.

-- Pour half of the cream cheese mixture over graham crackers.
+- Pour half of the cream cheese mixture over graham cracker crust.

 - Bake at 325 degrees for about one hour.
-Cheesecake is done when edges are set and center is barely jiggly.
+Cheesecake is done when edges are set and center is no longer "wet" looking.